onsi/twilightBark/Readme.md

 ## `$.twilightBark.wrap(functionToWrap, context)` ##

-Functions called via `$(document).ready()` and any jQuery's event bindings and/or AJAX callbacks are automatically wrapped with twilightBark's error handling code.
+Functions called via `$(document).ready()` and any jQuery's event bindings and/or AJAX callbacks are automatically wrapped with Twilight Bark's error handling code.
 If you have any callbacks defined outside of these scopes you may need to wrap them with `$.twilightBark.wrap` first.

 `$.twilightBark.wrap` takes two arguments:
 - `functionToWrap`: is required and expected to be a JavaScript function.